 Connectors and inputs

-Around a home, consumers might have TV cables plugged into a cable box, a separate streaming device and maybe a gaming console — and that’s likely all they’ll ever need.
-Commercial displays tend to have many more features.
-The broader and more diverse set of inputs for device may include control options like an RS232C serial connector that allows a media playback device, like a PC, to fully interface with and issue commands to the display.
+Because commercial displays often carry a heavier load than home TVs, they require a broader and more diverse set of connectors and inputs.
+In homes, consumers might have TV cables plugged into a cable box, a separate streaming device and maybe a gaming console — and that’s likely all they’ll ever need.
+In comparison, commercial displays may include an RS232C serial connector that allows a media playback device, like a PC, to fully interface with and issue commands to the display.
 In some cases, the screens will have built-in Wi-Fi and Ethernet ports.

-Smart signage embeds an intelligent media player device inside the display.
-That eliminates the added cost of an external media player, while also simplifying installation and reducing the ongoing operating costs for digital signage projects, because the absence of external devices and cables minimizes the possible points of failure.
+Smart signage embeds an intelligent media player device inside the display, too.
+That eliminates the added cost of an external media player while simplifying installation and reducing the ongoing operating costs for digital signage projects because the absence of external devices and cables minimizes the possible points of failure.

 Smart signage vs. smart TVs

-First-time digital signage network operators with limited or no experience understandably want to tightly control capital costs, and one of the biggest ticket items is screens.
+First-time digital signage network operators with limited or no experience understandably want to control capital costs tightly, and one of the big-ticket items is screens.
 Going with a consumer TV over a professional display will almost always mean less upfront cost, but the true costs will be much higher down the road.

-Once you know the full story, the difference between consumer TVs and professional digital signage is obvious: cut a few corners at the outset and your whole project will eventually end up on the floor.
-An investment in the right technology now will ensure your digital signage draws eyes for years to come.
+Once you know the full story, the difference between consumer TVs and professional digital signage is obvious: Cut a few corners at the outset, and your whole project will eventually end up on the floor.
+Investing in the right technology now will ensure your digital signage draws eyes for years to come.

 Prepare for your digital signage deployment by exploring Samsung’s full line of professional display solutions.
 And explore how your business can harness the power of data with integrated tech to elevate any in-store experience.